CodeSistency/agentTemplate/generic_agent_architecture.md

     *   Implementing client-side "actions" (`useCopilotAction`) callable by the backend.
     *   Handling AG-UI event streaming.
     *   Connecting to the Agent Gateway (`runtimeUrl`).
+    *   Providing UI elements for selecting the desired LLM (e.g., OpenAI, Gemini, local Ollama models) and communicating this choice to the backend.
+    *   Displaying conversation history and offering controls for chat session management (e.g., initiating a new chat, clearing/restarting the current chat), typically by managing or requesting new `threadId`s.

 ### 2. Agent Gateway / Backend-for-Frontend (BFF)